 Homemade is always better, right?
 Right.
 This definitely applies when it comes to making your own dairy-free milk at home.
 I have loved creating my own milk over these past couple of years and this Homemade Gluten-Free Oat Milk recipe that's naturally sweet and also gluten-free is one of my favourite ways to create delicious non-dairy milk to drink and use with my breakfast cereal.

 Luckily there are plenty of dairy-free milk alternatives available in store these days, if you're however just about to enjoy your breakfast and realise you've run out, this easy gluten-free oat milk recipe is just what you need and it creates delicious, sweet and non-slimy oat milk within less than 5 minutes.
 Oats are something that is always in my pantry, so going for homemade oat milk in an 'emergency' like that is a given.
 It's also one of the most sustainable dairy-free milk alternatives out there when you compare the space and water they require in production to other milk such as coconut or almond milk, so oat milk is the best dairy-free milk to pick if you're looking to be kinder to our planet.

-I really hope you enjoy this Easy Homemade Oat Milk (Gluten Free) as much as I do!
-It’s super easy to make and most importantly: not slimy at all, which can be one of the difficulties in making your own oat milk from scratch.
-How to make your own oat milk in the perfect texture, I’m explaining in more detail below.
+I really hope you enjoy this Easy Gluten-free Oat Milk as much as I do!
+It's super easy to make and most importantly: not slimy at all, which can be one of the difficulties in making your own oat milk from scratch.
+How to make your own oat milk in the perfect texture, I'm explaining in more detail below.

-What you will need to make this Easy Homemade Oat Milk Recipe
+What you will need to make this oat milk gluten free

 - water: I always use filtered water from my Britta filter to make any dairy-free milk at home.